• About Texas Travel Talk

 9. Palo Pinto Mountains State Park

 This state park is under construction as I type this.
 I just drove through this area last week.
-This will be a gorgeous place to hang out and feel nature’s dirt between your toes.
+This will be a gorgeous place to hang out and feel the dirt of nature between your toes.
 I’m sure locals are waiting patiently for the opening.
 The future is looking good.
 Look for this state park to open sometime in late 2023.
 Check here for updates – Palo Pinto Mountains State Park.

 Once developed, this rugged, beautiful park will offer hiking, camping, fishing, stargazing and other outdoor activities.